Guide to Different Types of Homes

 You’ll share walls with other residents but will own your unit.
 That means you’ll be in charge of the repairs and upkeep on the interior, but you won’t have to worry about lawn maintenance, cleaning and fixing the pool, or exterior repairs.
 (You’ll likely pay a monthly or quarterly fee to cover those costs, though).

-When you purchase a condo, you’ll have a chance to build equity over time, but if the HOA is poorly managed, your condo may not increase in value the way a home you care for yourself might.
+When you purchase a condo, you’ll have a chance to build equity over time as you make your home loan payments, but if the homeowners association (HOA) is poorly managed, your condo may not increase in value the way a home you care for yourself might.

 Pros and Cons of Buying a Condo